Skip to Content

 1. Rinse the rice several times with water, then drain and set aside.

-2. Cut off the fibrous surface near the taro roots with a sharp knife until the soft flesh is revealed.
-Then peel off the skin of the reminder parts with a vegetable peeler.
+2. Cut off the fibrous surface near the taro root with a sharp knife until the soft flesh is revealed.
+Then, peel off the skin of the reminder parts with a vegetable peeler.
 After that, wash the taro and cut it into small cubes.

 b.
 Other ingredients